genestack/user-docs/docs/user-guide/doc-odm-user-guide/quickstart-sc.md

 ## Step 4 — Confirm indexing completed

-**Goal:** Ensure datasets are marked as indexed and ready to query.
+**Goal:** Make sure all datasets are marked as indexed and ready to query.

 - Each transformed dataset shows the **Indexed** label in ODM Metadata Editor.
 - All indexing jobs show **Done** status in Task Manager.